DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SheetLink.md

 # SheetLink
 {: .no_toc }
 The Selection tab is where you'll select the sheets and views to be exported and the file naming rules.
 ProSheets has options to sort, filter, and search to ease the selection.
 Plus, it has an advanced naming rule builder that allows you to customize the filenames.
-Edit
+Some changes!
+Some changes!
+Some changes!
+Some changes!
+Some changes!
 ## Table of contents
 {: .no_toc .text-delta }